keptn/lifecycle-toolkit/docs/docs/contribute/docs/source-file-structure.md

 - A comments block
 - A level 1 header with the title of the page.
   This must be preceded and followed by a single blank line.

+  Remember that this is the title displayed in the main canvas of the doc page.
+  The title displayed in the left frame is determined by the page line in the `mkdocs.yml` file.
+  When creating or renaming a page, be sure that the title in the page source and the title in the `mkdocs.yml` file match.

 For example: